Home / Solutions

 By treating development, sampling, and production as one connected system.
 The approved sample becomes the baseline for pre-production, in-line QC, and reorder control.

 It depends on the path.
-Creator projects can begin from one sample.
-Launching projects commonly move through development, sampling, and a first run.
-Scaling timelines depend on SKU count, capacity planning, and delivery windows.
+First-sample projects begin with feasibility and sampling.
+Denim-line projects move through development, sampling and a first run.
+Reorder timelines depend on SKU count, capacity planning and delivery windows.

 Yes.
-For Launching projects, we can support labeling, compliance documents, packaging, and Amazon FBA prep if needed.
+For denim-line projects, we can support labeling, compliance documents, packaging and platform packing prep if needed.

 Next step